 Sciences Po offers courses in both French and English.
 It is recommended that students who wish to take law courses taught in French have at least a “C1” level of proficiency.
-HLS students who do not speak French at a level sufficient to take courses in French should carefully review the English course offerings (see section above) to ensure that they are able to create a program of study that is suitably robust and consistent with their academic and career interests.
+HLS students who wish to take courses in English should carefully review the English-language course offerings to ensure that they are able to create a program of study that is suitably robust and consistent with their academic and career interests.

-HLS students should note that the Sciences Po Master’s In Economic Law program has two start dates for the spring semester — one for students taking first-year courses and one for students taking second-year courses.
-In the academic year 2017-2018, the dates were January 27 (first-year classes) and January 15 (second-year classes).
-HLS students may select from both sets of offerings but should be mindful of the start dates when planning semester abroad.
+HLS students should note that spring-semester courses in the Master’s in Economic Law program have two different start dates — one for first-year courses and one for second-year courses.
+Second-year classes begin in early January and first-year classes begin later in January.
+HLS students may select from both sets of offerings but should be mindful of the start dates when planning a semester abroad.

 Application Process and Timeline

-Students interested in the Sciences Po cooperative program should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the Sciences Po cooperative program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.

-Sciences Po does not have housing on campus to offer its students.
-As a result, students must make arrangements to find their own accommodations.
-Sciences Po maintains a housing webpage that provides listings as well as information to help students in their search.
-Topics include practical and legal advice on renting in France, and housing benefits to which students may be entitled, among others.
-The Sciences Po website also features a guide for international students and practical information for incoming exchange students.
+Sciences Po does not have on-campus housing for its students; as a result, HLS students must find their own accommodations.
+Sciences Po maintains a housing webpage that provides information on housing options to help students in their search, as well as advice on renting in France, housing benefits to which students may be entitled, and other topics.
+The Sciences Po website also offers a checklist of practical information for international students.

 Information about disability accommodations at Sciences Po may be found on the school’s website.
 Information from the French Ministry of Higher Education on services for the disabled is also available.

-Sciences Po Law School Executive Director Anne Solenne de Roux (+33 (0) 1 45 49 59 42 / firstname.lastname@example.org) and Assistant Professor Jeremy Perelman (+33 (0) 1 45 49 72 90 / email@example.com) can also provide information.
+Sciences Po Law School Executive Director Julie Babin d’Amonville / firstname.lastname@example.org) and Professor Jeremy Perelman (+33 (0) 1 45 49 72 90 / email@example.com) can also provide information.